-The WM2000 is the first Tibbo device that can store up to two compiled Tibbo BASIC/C application binaries — "APP0" and "APP1" (only one can run at any given time).
+Two Tibbo devices, the WM2000 and the WS1102, can store up to two compiled Tibbo BASIC/C application binaries — "APP0" and "APP1" (only one can run at any given time).

 Of the module's total program storage of 4,096KB, the Monitor/Loader (M/L) takes up 960KB, and the sole instance of TiOS occupies 1,448KB, leaving 1,688KB available for apps.
 Note that this storage is 4KB-aligned, meaning that if APP0 is "empty" or smaller than 4KB, it will still use up 4KB.
 Likewise, if APP0 is larger than a multiple of 4KB, it will use the space up to the next 4KB block.

 All earlier Tibbo BASIC/C-programmable hardware stores a single app that can take up all of the flash space not occupied by the M/L and TiOS.
-The WM2000 — which has at least four times the flash storage of any predecessor — allows you to store the second app — APP1 — in the space left over from the M/L, TiOS, and APP0.
+The WM2000 and WS1102 — which have at least four times the flash storage of any predecessor — allows you to store the second app — APP1 — in the space left over from the M/L, TiOS, and APP0.

-A Device Configuration Block (DCB) stored in the flash memory allows you to define which of the two apps runs when the WM2000 is powered up or reboots (there is also an override through the MD line that forces execution of APP0).
-We have provided a convenient web app called BLE Terminal to interface with a new BLE console, allowing you to access the DCB.
+A Device Configuration Block (DCB) stored in the flash memory allows you to define which of the two apps runs when the device is powered up or reboots (there is also an override through the MD line that forces execution of APP0).
+We have provided a convenient web app called BLE Terminal to interface with a new BLE Console, allowing you to access the DCB.

 Tibbo BASIC/C applications can work with the DCB through a provided API (new properties and methods of several objects).
 Specifically, your APP0 and APP1 can read and write DCB data, as well as switch between each other through sys.reboottoapp.